 Who’s at risk?

-Businesses and organization that don’t sell a physical good tend to be particularly vulnerable because they assume fraud isn’t a worry—the fraudsters know this and deliberately target them as a result.
+Businesses and organizations that don’t sell physical goods tend to be particularly vulnerable because they assume fraud isn’t a worry—the fraudsters know this and deliberately target them as a result.
 Take nonprofits for example.
-Since many nonprofit donation pages collect little information from donors and fail to place minimum limits for giving, they provide an ideal environment for card testing.4
+Since many nonprofit donation pages collect little information from donors and fail to place minimum l

 How can businesses and nonprofits protect themselves?